SauquetAlex/Number-Expression-Solver/README.md

 ## How it works

-The solver uses three key techniques:
+The solver uses four key techniques:

 1. **RPN Structure Generation**: Generates all valid RPN structures (binary trees) with a recursive algorithm.
 2. **Exhaustive Search**: Tries all combinations of: